- Free delivery over £40

 Like other oral contraceptive pills, Cilique is used by women to prevent pregnancy.
-It will not, however, prevent the transmission of sexually transmitted infections (STI).
+It will not, however, prevent the transmission of sexually transmitted infections (STIs).

-Cilique may also help some women with reducing symptoms of premenstrual syndrome (PMS), regulate periods and help to lighten flow and make them less painful.
+Cilique may also help some women reduce the symptoms of premenstrual syndrome (PMS), regulating periods to help lighten flow and make them less painful.

 How does Cilique work?

 A combined contraceptive pill such as Cilique works in three ways to protect you from getting pregnant: